alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 Once we get our AuthSession from `RemoteAuthProvider`, we can persist it locally by passing it the to the `DataStore`'s `save` method.

 If caching is successful, `DataStore` completes with a `nil` error.
-If a serialization error occurs, `DataStore` completes with an `ErrorResponse`.
+If a serialization error occurs, `DataStore` completes with an `AuthError`.

 Great!
 We can get an `AuthSession` by sending credentials to `RemoteAuthProvider.signIn` and perists the returned `AuthSession` by calling `DataStore.save`.